Kelly Clarkson’s Fans Can’t Get Over How Stunning She Looks While Singing The National Anthem At The Indy 500

 And Clarkson had a close call when she was at the race track, tripping and nearly falling.
 On her Twitter account, the singer re-tweeted a video of herself where she almost took a major spill.
 Along with the post of the video, the 37-year-old shared a funny caption with her 12 million-plus fans, making fun of her self for the blunder.

 “Best part of my day is always revealing to people that might not know how utterly not cool I am.
-That damn crack was hidden by the carpet man #indy500,” she wrote along with a series of tears-of-joy emojis.
+That d*** crack was hidden by the carpet man #indy500,” she wrote along with a series of tears-of-joy emojis.

 Like her recent Instagram post, this video also earned Kelly a ton of traffic from her fans, amassing over 7,000 likes, 400-plus retweets, and upwards of 270 comments.
 Of course, the vast majority of fans commented on the post to thank Kelly for being so down to earth and real with them all of the time — even during embarrassing moments.